pipedrive/client-nodejs/README.md

 # Pipedrive client for NodeJS based apps
 Pipedrive is a sales pipeline software that gets you organized.
 It's a powerful sales CRM with effortless sales pipeline management.
 See www.pipedrive.com for details.
+Slack Test

 This is the official Pipedrive API wrapper-client for NodeJS based apps, distributed by Pipedrive Inc freely under the MIT licence.
 It provides convenient access to the Pipedrive API, allowing you to operate with objects such as Deals, Persons, Organizations, Products and much more.